k8ssandra/k8ssandra-operator/docs/prometheus-grafana/grafana-configuration.md

 While suitable for a quick start guide, the above procedure seems slightly clunky and requires manual intervention to import dashboards.
 Worst of all, if you delete the pod your dashboards will be lost.

-It is worth noting that [Grafana](https://github.com/grafana-operator/grafana-operator) operator allows for [dashboards](https://github.com/grafana-operator/grafana-operator/blob/master/documentation/dashboards.md) to be deployed as yaml manifests, and this is probably the approach you want to opt for in serious deployments.
+It is worth noting that [Grafana](https://github.com/grafana-operator/grafana-operator) operator allows for [dashboards](https://github.com/grafana-operator/grafana-operator/blob/master/documentation/dashboards.md) to be deployed as yaml manifests, and this is probably the approach you want to opt for in production deployments.